hligon35/BuddyBoard/README.md

 Backend integration
 -------------------
 This scaffold can be wired to your BuddyBoard backend.
-Edit `src/config.js` and set `BASE_URL` to the base URL for your API (example: `https://buddyboard.example.com` or `http://10.0.0.5:3000`).
+Prefer setting `EXPO_PUBLIC_API_BASE_URL` to the base URL for your API (example: `https://buddyboard.example.com` or `http://10.0.0.5:3000`) rather than editing code.
 The mobile app expects the following endpoints (examples):

 - `GET  /api/messages` -> returns an array of messages: [{id,title,body,date,sender,read}]
 - `POST /api/messages` -> accepts {title,body,sender}, returns the created message with `id` and `date`.